Meeting with Editorial Boards

 Immediately after the meeting, take a little time to debrief.
 What worked?
 What didn’t?
 What are the next steps in developing the relationship with the newspaper and who will take those steps?
 If the newspaper invited you to submit an op-ed, agree on the topic and who will draft it.
 Decide who will be the point person who develops the relationship with the editorial board contact.

 Later in the day or the next morning, send a thank you note to the editorial page editor and send any resource materials that may have been requested in the meeting.

 Moving forward If you have one, the media point person in your group should cultivate the relationship with the editorial board contact with periodic communications, but no more than twice a month.
 Keep these communications short and convey useful information.
 Acknowledge editorials or commentary on the opinion page that relates to the issue.
 The idea here is to communicate just enough so that they remember who you are, but not so much that they trash your emails before opening them.
-Establishing and cultivating this relationship will improve the odds that the media packets you pitch will be given due consideration.
+Establishing and cultivating this relationship will improve the odds that the editorial packets you pitch will be given due consideration.

 Pitching an editorial